At which campus can I study this program?

 Opportunities for Graduate Studies

-A baccalaureate degree in nursing is typically required to pursue advanced degrees in nursing, which prepares the nurse for roles such as nurse educator, nurse practitioner, clinical nurse specialist, nurse midwife, nurse anesthetist, nurse administrator and nurse researcher.
-The College of Nursing at Penn State offers several advanced-degree options for B.S.N.-educated nurses.
-On-campus options are available for nurses interested in advanced clinical practice roles such as a Nurse Practitioner, or in research through the Ph.D. program.
+A baccalaureate degree in nursing is typically required to pursue advanced degrees in nursing, which prepares the nurse for roles such as nurse educator, nurse practitioner, clinical nurse specialist, nurse midwife, nurse anesthetist, nurse administrator, and nurse researcher.
+The Ross and Carol Nese College of Nursing at Penn State offers several advanced-degree options for B.S.N. educated nurses.
+On-campus options are available for nurses interested in research through the Ph.D. in Nursing or dual-title Ph.D. programs in Nursing & Bioethics or Nursing and Clinical & Translational Sciences (CTS).
 Several online options are offered to provide flexibility to working nurses across the country.
-These programs include M.S.N. degrees in Nurse Administration and Nurse Education and a Doctor of Nursing Practice (DNP) degree for nurses pursuing specialization in healthcare leadership.
+These programs include M.S.N. degrees in Nurse Administration and Nurse Education and a Doctor of Nursing Practice (D.N.P.) degree with options in leadership and nurse practitioner with options in Psych-Mental Health, Family/ Individual Across the Lifespan, Adult-Gerontology Primary Care, and Adult-Gerontology Acute Care Nurse Practitioner.

 MORE INFORMATION ABOUT OPPORTUNITIES FOR GRADUATE STUDIES